LucasAmos/lucasamos.dev-next/posts/ratelimit.md

 ## Creating a rate limiter

 I recently used the AWS Simple Email Service and Next.js API routes to add an [email contact form](https://www.lucasamos.dev/contact) to my website.
-I decided to add a rate limiter protect the API endpoints from malicious bulk requests that could generate excessive AWS costs.
+I decided to add a rate limiter that would track the IP addresses of requests and protect the API endpoints from malicious bulk requests that could generate excessive AWS costs.

 ### Sending an email